 - Poor sleep.
 When a crash is coming I become tired but wired.

 6 Things to do to minimise a crash

 - Rest.
 Simple to say but impossible to actually put into practice when you have demands placed on you from family, friends, work or study.
 Resting completely it is the best way to stop the crash getting worse.
 Rest now.

 - Act immediately.
 When you know (and in my case finally admit to yourself) that a crash is coming you have to stop.
 The sooner the act the easier that it is to minimise the fallout.
 I have been at my poorliest when I have pushed and pushed through.

 - Delegate.
 You are not invincible and not everything is ‘your job’.
-My problem is that my family don’t always do the things that I ask them to do a) to my standard, or, b) the second I ask them to do it – which just stresses me out! but I have to learn that the house will not fall down and I will be well quicker if I let them help.
-It’s never a bad idea to organise my lazy kids with some chores.
+My problem is that my family don’t always do the things that I ask them to do a) to my standard, or, b) the second I ask them to do it – which just stresses me out! but I have to learn that the house will not fall down and I will become well much quicker if I let them help.
+And it’s never a bad idea to organise my lazy kids with some chores 😉

 - Prepare.
 Think ahead – A little time spent planning things in advance can save heaps of energy later.
 From online shopping to planning your tasks and energy over a week.
 If you have something unavoidable to do plan good rest before and after.

 - Ask for help.
 There is nothing wrong with asking for help, yet it is the thing I struggle the most with.
 Start with those people that you know best and that love you dearly.
 You might be surprised at how willing they are to lend a hand – I always am.
 From doing the school run for you or making dinner to doing the ironing.
 Think about what will help you the most and if people offer without you having to ask, say YES!!!